 Retail is also being reshaped, as AI-powered systems can recommend tires based on vehicle-type, driving behaviour and weather conditions, as well as enabling virtual assistants to better handle appointment bookings and manage seasonal peaks.

-AI is also playing a role in securing future raw material supply.
-From bio-based rubber alternatives to fermentation-based production processes, data-driven optimisation is helping reduce dependence on traditional sources.
+AI, he said, is also playing a role in securing future raw material supply: "From bio-based rubber alternatives to fermentation-based production processes, data-driven optimisation is helping reduce dependence on traditional sources."

 Looking at the pipeline of AI-driven innovation, Sauldie cited self-healing tires, adaptive tread patterns and fully integrated tire–vehicle communication systems as promising prospect, at least longer-term prospects.

-More immediately, the industry is moving toward closed-loop systems, where data from tyres in use feeds directly back into design and production.
+More immediately, the industry is moving toward closed-loop systems, where data from tires in use feeds directly back into design and production.
 This continuous feedback cycle has the potential to accelerate innovation and improve product performance with each generation.

 Concluded Sauldie, for tire manufacturers, the question is now about how quickly and effectively AI can be deployed and the competitive benefits realised, in terms for example of faster development, lower costs and more responsive supply-chains.